The second part of the Eden Valley Walk, through Penshurst and Haysden Country Park to Tonbridge.

 - Continue in the same direction along a broad tree-lined avenue for 1 km, ignoring a footpath off to the right after 100m and another to the left after 500m.
 Eventually, where another footpath joins from the right, turn left downhill along another tree-lined avenue towards a lake, with Penshurst Place beyond.

 - After going through a gate, the right of way continues ahead for 150m and then turns half-right at a footpath signpost, but most walkers bear right onto a clear grassy path cutting off this corner.
-Go through a gate by the lifeless trunk of the veteran Sidney Oak? and continue alongside a fence, with the lake and a line of clipped yew trees on the other side.
+Go through a gate by the lifeless trunk of the veteran Sidney Oak? (with a plaque recording that it expired in 2016) and continue alongside a fence, with the lake and a line of clipped yew trees on the other side.

 - Follow the grassy path up to a kissing gate in the next fence.
 Go through this and head S across the parkland towards the right-hand side of Penshurst Place.
-After passing a cricket pitch on your left, cross a driveway flanked by two metal kissing gates.
-Continue towards the corner of Penshurst Place's hedge-topped stone wall and keep ahead with the wall on your left-hand side.
+After passing a cricket pitch on your left, cross the estate's driveway via two metal kissing gates.
+Continue towards the corner of the hedge-topped stone wall guarding the manor house and keep ahead with the wall on your left-hand side.

 This section is the same as the start of Walk 1–15.

-- Head east out of the village and take the access road to Penshurst Place.
-Continue on the private road towards Well Place Farm, skirting it on the footpath up a field to its left.
+- Head east out of the village on the access road to Penshurst Place.
+Continue on the private road towards Well Place Farm, which you skirt by taking a footpath up a field to its left.
 Head north-east along a track to Killick's Bank.
 Turn half-right onto a footpath going down to the River Medway and continue alongside it to a road.
-Cross the river on Ensfield Bridge and turn left onto a path along the other bank, continuing alongside the western part of the Straight Mile into Haysden Country Park.
+Cross the river on Ensfield Bridge and turn left onto a path along the other bank.
+Continue alongside the western part of the Straight Mile into Haysden Country Park.

-- In 400m, shortly before the road starts to ascend, turn left through a squeeze gate into a field, temporarily leaving CR 12.
+- Continue along the driveway for 400m (shown as a private road to Well Place, but still a public footpath).
+Shortly before it starts to ascend, turn left through a squeeze gate into a field, temporarily leaving CR 12.
 Go along the field edge parallel to the road, then through another squeeze gate.
-Follow a broad grassy path diagonally up the next field, heading NE (with a fine view of Penshurst Place over your left shoulder).
+Follow a broad grassy path diagonally up the next field (with a fine view back to Penshurst Place).

-- At the bottom cross a wooden bridge over a backwater and go across the grass to the River Medway.
-Turn left and walk along the riverbank to a road at Ensfield Bridge.
+- Follow a faint grassy path downhill, heading E. At the bottom of the field cross a wooden bridge over a backwater and go across the grass to the River Medway.
+Turn left and walk along the riverbank to Ensfield Bridge.
 Turn right onto the road to cross over the river, rejoining CR 12 again.

-- On the other side of the bridge turn left and follow the path for about 400m.
-Where CR 12 bends left down a slope go through a wooden squeeze gate in the fence to maintain direction near the left-hand edge of a field.
-In 250m go over a stile and a ditch into another large field.
-Bear left across the corner towards a nearby gate and go through it onto a short path through the tree boundary to a path crossing.
+- On the other side of the bridge turn left and follow the cycle route for about 400m.
+Where it bends left down a slope go through a wooden squeeze gate in the fence to maintain direction near the left-hand edge of a large field.
+On the far side go over a stile and a ditch into another field.
+Bear left across its corner towards a nearby gate and go through it onto a short path through the tree boundary to a path crossing.

 - Turn right at this path crossing onto a long straight tree-lined path with a water channel on the left (the western part of the Straight Mile?), rejoining CR 12 for another 500m but finally leaving the Walk 1–19 route.
 Just before a footbridge over the channel ignore a path off to the right (signposted as the cycle route through the country park) and cross the James Christie Bridge into Haysden Country Park?.